Drums in the Deep South: Plot

-Will, now a major himself, arrives on the field, but the Union artillery cannot achieve the elevation or range with their cannon to clear the Confederate guns at the top of the mountain.
-Inside the mountain, the Union infantry cannot find the path to the top and are delayed by Confederate snipers.
-As the railroad line has been blocked by two destroyed trains, Union headquarters send a Dahlgren gun manned by sailors and mounted on a flat car to wipe out the Confederates.
-Kathy supplies Clay with wire from her piano to reinforce the barrel of one of Clay's guns that, with a double charge and the maximum elevation, is able to destroy the naval gun and further block the railroad line.
+Will, now a major, arrives on the field, but the Union artillery cannot achieve the elevation or range with their cannon to clear the Confederate guns at the top of the mountain.
+Inside the mountain, the Union infantry cannot find the path to the top and are delayed by Confederate snipers, as the railroad line has been blocked by two destroyed trains, Union headquarters sends a Dahlgren gun manned by sailors and mounted on a flat car to defeat the Confederates.
+Kathy supplies Clay with wire from her piano to reinforce the barrel of one of his guns that, with a double charge and the maximum elevation, is able to destroy the naval gun and further block the railroad line.

-Will has Union Army engineers mine the inside of the mountain with explosives that will blow up the mountain.
-However, Clay calculates that the explosion will send the cliff down over the railway line further blocking the Union's supplies.
-Kathy begs Will that she be allowed to act as a mediator to convince Clay and his men to surrender, and Will agrees.
+Will has Union engineers mine the inside of the mountain with explosives that will destroy the mountain.
+However, Clay calculates that the explosion will send the cliff down over the railway line, further blocking the Union's supplies.
+Wills allow Kathy to act as a mediator to convince Clay and his men to surrender.
 As she traverses the caverns on the way to the top, Kathy is mistaken for a Union soldier and shot by one of Clay's soldiers.
-Bringing her to Clay, she repeats the Union offer of surrender as Clay nurses her wound.
-Ordering his men to escape Devil's Mountain, Clay picks up Kathy and begins making his way down.
-However, the powder is lit and Devil's Mountain explodes, seemingly killing Clay and Kathy.
+She repeats the Union offer of surrender as Clay nurses her wound.
+Ordering his men to escape Devil's Mountain.

+Clay begins to carry Kathy down the mountain, but she dies in his arms before they reach the exit, causing him to abandon any further attempt to escape, laying her body down and declaring he'll never leave her again.
+Will reluctantly allows the fuses to be lit, with the resulting explosion blocking the line and seemingly entombing Clay and Cathy in the mountain together forever.